MacPherson, Singapore: Religion

 The neighbourhood is served by religious sites such as churches, temples and mosques.
 They include Trinity Christian Centre, Grace Baptist Church, Sallim Mattar Mosque and Huang Lao Xian Shi Temple.
 These religious organisations often have charity extensions and are actively serving the needy in the MacPherson neighbourhood.

 Parks and greenspace

 Parks and recreational facilities are distributed around the neighbourhood, with the main park being the Pelton Park Connector, which stretches the entire distance from Balam Road to Paya Lebar Way.
 There are also larger parks such as the Aljunied Park located near the neighbourhood.

 Education

 The Ministry of Education has a total of 4 mainstream Primary and Secondary Schools in MacPherson, Singapore.
 They are Geylang Methodist School (Primary), Geylang Methodist School (Secondary), Canossa Catholic Primary School, and St. Margaret's Primary School, which is temporarily relocated here for improvements work to be conducted on their old campus.
 There is also a school for special needs students, called Canossian School.

-Infrastucture
+Infrastructure

 Transportation

 The neighbourhood is served by the Circle MRT line and Downtown MRT line at MacPherson MRT station and Mattar MRT station.